 - 1. The monthly contribution for retirees to opt into the medical plan is based on plan election, Medicare eligibility and election, and dependent coverage election.
 Claims, premiums and associated costs paid by the employer, on behalf of the retiree, as well as contributions placed in trust will be considered as contributions towards the pre-funding contribution.
-All employer contributions shown in this report are net of retiree monthly contributions, which are shown in Schedule D as Retiree Premiums. - The valuation indicates that a decrease in the recommended employer contribution rate for the School Personnel OPEB Fund from last year's recommended amount of \$833,290,617 to this year's recommended amount of \$786,911,516 is needed to fund the School Personnel OPEB Fund. - 3.
-This contribution of \$786,911,516 is needed to meet the cost of benefits currently accruing and provide for the amortization of the unfunded actuarial accrued liability over a period of 30 years. - 4.
-The decrease in the recommended contribution is primarily due to favorable claims and retiree premium experience, the change in methodology used to split members between State and School, and the change in the participation assumption.
-The decrease is offset somewhat by the contribution shortfall.
+All employer contributions shown in this report are net of retiree monthly contributions, which are shown in Schedule D as Retiree Premiums. - The valuation indicates that a decrease in the recommended employer contribution rate for the School Personnel OPEB Fund from last year's recommended amount of \$786,911,516 to this year's recommended amount of \$754,012,531 is needed to fund the School Personnel OPEB Fund. - 3.
+This contribution of \$754,012,531 is needed to meet the cost of benefits currently accruing and provide for the amortization of the unfunded actuarial accrued liability over a period of 30 years. - 4.
+The decrease in the recommended contribution is primarily due to lower than expected healthcare benefit costs for Medicare Advantage members.
+The decrease is somewhat offset by employer contributions less than the actuarially determined contribution amount.